Montague Area Public Schools Food Service Department

 Student Engagement Every Day

-Montague Food Service Department is in the first year of our MAPS Real Food SEED(Student Engagement Every Day) Project.
-The overall goal of the project is to help students make connection to the source of their food and the seasonality of Michigan products.
-We do this with a number of programs.
+Montague Food Service Department is in the first year of our MAPS Real Food SEED (Student Engagement Every Day) Project.
+The overall goal of the project is to help students make connections to the source of their food and the seasonality of Michigan products, specifically fruits and vegetables.
+We do this through a number of programs:

-Cultivate Michigan is our collaborations with Muskegon Career Tech Culinary Program who create new items from seasonal Michigan products and conducts taste test in all school buildings
+- Cultivate Michigan is our collaboration with students from Muskegon Area Career Tech Center’s Catering & Culinary Program who create new recipes from seasonal Michigan products and conduct taste test in all school buildings

-Chef’s Table is our elementary program where we sample new Fresh Thursday ideas with classroom and let the students decide if it should be on our menu
+- Chef’s Table is our elementary program where we introduce and sample new real food recipe ideas in the classrooms and let the students decide if they should then be added to our Fresh Thursday menu

-Mercy Health Community Benefit grant has funded this project and funds MAPS Real Food SEED Project Coordinator Lynn DeVlieg.
-Contact Lynn at email@example.com .
+The Mercy Health Community Benefit grant has funded this project and MAPS Real Food SEED Project Coordinator, Lynn DeVlieg.
+Lynn can be contacted at email@example.com.